35 Most Valuable Baseball Cards Of All Time

 Think about that for a second:

-But what most usually don't realize is that many pre-War and even high grade post-War vintage baseball card values can be astronomical.
+But what most usually don't realize is that many pre-War and even high grade post-War vintage baseball cards have skyrocketed in popularity.

 So, if you're looking to sell baseball cards, then you might want to check this list to see if you're sitting on something special.